Jump to

 Close this pop-up window Go to top

-The Simple Universe
+A Physics Model The Simple Model The Simple Universe

-Atoms Mechanism for the atom
+Mechanism for the atom Atoms

 Electrons are pushed along by an attached particle of light